IceKub3D/ai-agent-dev/README.md

 #### **Projects Completed**

 - Sentiment analysis using Hugging Face Transformers (DistilBERT).
-- Conversational chatbot with Rasa
+- Conversational chatbot with Rasa with support for terminal and web interface interactions

 #### **Setup**